Blower Spacer Plates LS1/LS2

 What engines and Superchargers do the plates suit?

-The plates will have a very dramatic effect on downwards discharge style blowers as they suffer the most from heat soak, they also have a temperature reduction on upwards discharge blowers such as the LSA and Heartbeat.
-We have noticed with the LSA blower combined with our interchiller that that entire blower absorbs the cold temperature not just the intercooler core, this results in faster recovery times after wide open throttle and lower intake temperatures.
+The plates will have a very dramatic effect on downwards discharge style blowers as they suffer the most from heat soak, they also have a temperature reduction on upwards discharge blowers.
+We have noticed with the blower spacers combined with our interchiller that that entire blower absorbs the cold temperature not just the intercooler core, this results in faster recovery times after wide open throttle and lower intake temperatures.
 So both upwards and downwards discharge blowers benefit from the spacer plates.

 When the plates are combined with one of our interchillers the intake temperatures are reduced even further as efficiency is improved even further.